 Love Valley is one of the most fantastic valleys of Cappadocia.
 The valley starts from Örencik and ends on the Göreme-Avanos road.

-The reason it is called Love Valley; is because marriage proposals are usually made here, and it got popular among couples, the choice of this place for marriage proposals and the shapes of the fairy chimneys in the valley.
+It is called Love Valley because marriage proposals are usually made here, and it became popular among couples because of the choice of this place for marriage proposals and the shapes of the fairy chimneys in the valley.

 Love Valley is one of the best destinations for hiking and walking lovers.
-It is also possible to enjoy the sight and smell of wildflowers and herbs, as well as the view of fairy chimneys in the valley and the rocks formed by nature.
-They are beautiful landscapes that will transport you to another world of nature’s magic.
+Visitors can enjoy the sight and smell of wildflowers and herbs, the view of fairy chimneys in the valley, and the rocks formed by nature.
+These beautiful landscapes will transport visitors to another world of nature’s magic.

 Güvercinlik Valley (Pigeon Valley)

-Güvercinlik Valley (Pigeon Valley) is one of the most popular and impressive valleys of Cappadocia with its nature.
+Güvercinlik Valley (Pigeon Valley) is one of Cappadocia’s most popular and impressive valleys with its nature.
 It is a perfect place for wildlife and bird lovers.
-The valley is located between Uçhisar and Göreme and takes its name from pigeons.
+The valley is between Uçhisar and Göreme and is named after pigeons.

 Pigeon Valley is famous for its charming landscapes and pigeons.
 You can go through the valley to the barrows, watch the valley from the top of the famous blue bead tree, and feed the pigeons.
 You can enjoy the charming nature and take many pictures as a beautiful memory of this unique experience.

-Although the roads of Güvercinlik Valley are a bit challenging, the region is also ideal for nature walks and trekking.
+Although the roads of Güvercinlik Valley are challenging, the region is also ideal for nature walks and trekking.

 Ihlara Valley